tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-<p>The <code>MintNftMinter</code> schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using the <b>NTF minter</b>, a special blockchain address provided by Tatum that will cover the minting fees.
+The <code>MintNftMinter</code> schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using the <b>NTF minter</b>, a special blockchain address provided by Tatum that will cover the minting fees.
-For more information, see "Use your own smart contract to mint NFTs" in <a href="#operation/NftMintErc721">Mint an NFT</a>.</p>
+For more information, see "Use your own smart contract to mint NFTs" in <a href="#operation/NftMintErc721">Mint an NFT</a>.

 ### Example